 When I was working outside the home, I would often bring salads to work for lunch.
 This was before I delved into real food and "healthy" was considered a bowl of greens drenched with store-bought dressing.
 The dressing was obviously full of canola oil, MSG and other nasties in all it's noxious glory.
 But I enjoyed my Cobb Salad, Caesar Salad, Ranch Salad and all the other salads of the world.

 Fast forward many years, I now make all of my salad dressings from scratch.
 It's insanely easy, fabulously cost-efficient, and rich in flavor.
 And the best part is I have full control over every single ingredient that goes into the bottle.

 Ingredient 1: Apple Cider Vinegar- This is the base of the dressing and I love adding it for it's tangy flavor as well as it's health benefits.
 Apple Cider Vinegar is rich in enzymes, promotes digestion and supports a healthy immune system.

-Only a tablespoon of this creamy deliciousness in this dressing!
-You can choose to skip this ingredient but I wouldn't advise.
+Ingredient 2: Mayonnaise- Only a tablespoon or two of this creamy deliciousness in this dressing!
+You can choose to skip this ingredient but I wouldn't advise -- it adds thickness and rich texture.
 I love adding mayonnaise to this House Dressing as it gives a richer consistency and adds another depth of flavor.

 Never made mayonnaise?
 It's very easy with this simple recipe!

-For starters, always start with good salt.
+Ingredient 3: Seasonings - For starters, always start with good salt.
 I love to use Celtic Sea Salt.
 Sustainably harvested with no additives, Celtic Sea Salt is rich in natural minerals and trace elements.
 I regularly purchase 5-pound bags from Amazon and stock up when they go on sale.
 Even though the grind is coarse and the salt has a "damp" feel, this is still my go-to salt for most every dish.

 The parsley, dill weed, garlic powder, and onion powder can be easily swapped if you have some dried ranch seasoning on hand (see recipe to that here).
 Just a tablespoon of the pre-made seasoning will do and it gives just enough flavor without overpowering the rest of the ingredients.